SM 25x350 [2xM8] / N42 - magnetic roller

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these magnets are able to hinder the diagnostic process after entering the body.
+- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, tiny parts of these products can be problematic in medical diagnosis in case of swallowing.

 Under no circumstances should neodymium magnets be brought close to GPS and smartphones.